telerik/blazor-docs/components/toolbar/templated-item.md

 The Telerik ToolBar for Blazor allows you to add a custom element.
 To use it add the `<ToolBarTemplateItem>` inside the `<TelerikToolBar>`.

+You can use that item to add complex toolbars to your application, which have dropdowns, inputs and other components.

+You can not add those Templated items to a `ToolBarButtonGroup`.

 >caption Add a Telerik DropDownList to the ToolBar

 ![templated item for the ToolBar](images/toolbar-templated-item.png)